lm3nitro/Projects/Windows/Sysmon/Part 2- Sending Sysmon logs to Splunk.md

 <img width="1116" alt="Screenshot 2024-04-29 at 11 26 37 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/78a4a323-9459-464d-9825-66074e0ce2b6">

-Once the index was ready, I needed to set the receiving port in Splunk to 9997 to match the port we configured when installing the Splunk Fowarder above.
-As soon as the port is configured, we can see that we are receiving logs in our index:
+Once the index was ready, I needed to set the receiving port in Splunk to 9997 to match the port I configured when installing the Splunk Fowarder above.
+As soon as the port was configured, I was able to see that I was receiving logs in my index:

 <img width="1423" alt="Screenshot 2024-04-30 at 12 26 59 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/9b088a07-c283-4295-86d1-d414be9ab339">